physiozoo/physiozoo/docs/sections/tutorials/pobm_analysis.rst

 **Consecutive windows analysis**
 --------------------------------------------

 You might want to track the evolution of the oximetry biomarkers over the time.
-For example, for monitoring patients it would be useful to see how the oximetry biomarkers vary over time.
+For example, when monitoring patients it may be useful to see how the oximetry biomarkers vary over time.
 For that purpose **PhysioZoo OBM** enables the analysis to be performed on consecutive windows.

 Click the “Single” Submenu in the left panel and click on the "Use full length" button.
 Then press the “Compute” button located on the top right of the interface.
 You will see the following screen, which contains all the oximetry biomarkers for each consecutive window over the whole recording.